hirkojoba/MedsConnect/README.md

   <img src="Screenshots/history.png" width="250" alt="Medication History"/>
 </p>

 **Medication History:** Calendar-based view of medication logs with date filtering.
-Shows detailed history of all medications taken, missed, or skipped with timestamps.
+Shows detailed history of all medications taken, missed, or skipped with timestamps as well as logging who marked it, whether it be the patient or caregiver.
 Users can add notes to individual log entries for tracking side effects or other observations.

 ---